SavageHobbies/VoiceFlow-AI/ELEVENLABS_SETUP.md

 ## Security Notes

-- API keys are stored locally in `config/elevenlabs.json`
+- Your ElevenLabs API key is stored in the `.env` file in the repository root. **Do not commit this file to public version control.**
-- Audio cache is stored in `cache/audio/`
+- The `config/elevenlabs.json` file stores your voice preferences and other settings, but not the API key itself (it uses a placeholder).
-- No audio data is transmitted except to ElevenLabs
+- Audio cache is stored in `cache/audio/`.
-- Configuration file should not be shared publicly
+- No audio data is transmitted except to ElevenLabs.

 ## Integration with WinAssistAI